PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Kayak Type Considerations

-⚠️ Important: Never exceed your vehicle's dynamic roof load rating.
-Include kayak weight, rack weight, and accessories in calculations.
+Important: Never exceed your vehicle's dynamic roof load rating.
+Include kayak weight, rack weight, and any accessory boxes or paddle holders in the math.
+When in doubt, drop one kayak and run two.

 Installation Difficulty Comparison

-J-bars take 20-30 minutes per pair with basic tools.
-Budget 90 minutes for three pairs including adjustments.
+J-bars take 20-30 minutes per pair with basic hand tools.
+Budget 90 minutes for three pairs plus adjustment time.
+Most frustration comes from aligning the front and rear bars evenly across the crossbars.

 Stackers install faster - typically 15-20 minutes total.
-The vertical design means less positioning fuss.
+The vertical design removes most positioning guesswork.
+The Rhino-Rack S520 took 18 minutes from box to fully loaded in our test.

 Budget Breakdown